OpenSilver/OpenSilver/README.md

 - Read our [Contributing Guide](CONTRIBUTING.md)
 - Check out the [open issues](https://github.com/OpenSilver/OpenSilver/issues)
 - Submit pull requests to the `develop` branch

+Missing a WPF feature?
+[Request it on GitHub](https://github.com/OpenSilver/OpenSilver/issues) or [sponsor its development](https://opensilver.net/contact.aspx) to accelerate its implementation.

 ---